-At the start, pre-process the matrix $\MM$.
-Build, for each row and column, a doubly linked list of the non-zero entries.
-Sort each list in descending order.
-Cross-reference the lists so that, given an entry $\MM_{ij}$ in the $i$th row list, the corresponding entry $\MM_{ij}$ in the $j$th column list can be found in constant time.
-The total time for pre-processing is $O(\inputsize\log \inputsize)$.
+Updating the estimates $\yp$ and $\yd$ in each iteration requires, given $i'$ and $j'$, identifying which $j$ and $i$ are such that $M_{i'j}$ and $M_{ij'}$ are at least $\beta/\delta_{i'j'}$ (the corresponding elements $\yp_i$ and $\yd_j$ get increased).
+To support this efficiently, at the start of the algorithm, preprocess the matrix $\MM$.
+Build, for each row and column, a doubly linked list of the non-zero entries. {\em Sort each list in descending order.} Cross-reference the lists so that, given an entry $\MM_{ij}$ in the $i$th row list, the corresponding entry $\MM_{ij}$ in the $j$th column list can be found in constant time.
+The total time for preprocessing is $O(\inputsize\log \inputsize)$.